Recent Blog Articles

-- Author: Mallika Marshall, MD,
+- By: Mallika Marshall, MD, Contributing Editor

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
 Please note the date of last review or update on all articles.
 No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.

 Mallika, I lost my mom from cancer due to smoking and I was a smoker for over 20 years before I was finally able to quit for good after countless attempts to quit so I can relate that´s why I started to blog about the dangers of smoking

 IT´s not only the nicotine, a cigarette has insane amount of chemicals that make smokers addictive and can cause cancers.